 - Pueblo – permissible fireworks usually allowed, unless there is a fire ban.
 Check with the Pueblo Fire Department.

-- Thornton -- snappers and poppers allowed, but all other fireworks illegal
+- Thornton -- all other fireworks illegal within city limits

 - Westminster -- fireworks that don't violate state law allowed between midnight July 3rd to noon July 5th.